UX research: Empact

 - Motivators of sustainable actions

 This is just a small part of the findings that relate to motivators.
 It was important, however, for the Empact team be aware and learn more about this, as the way they reward people has different impacts on both short and long-term behaviour.
-Rewarding people for positive behaviour can be a useful tool, but it has to be used consciously and in the right context as to not backfire.
-These findings were deemed extremely important by the team and will make their work stronger and more nuanced moving forward.
+Rewarding people for positive behaviour can be a useful tool, but it has to be used consciously and in the right context in order not to backfire.
+These findings were deemed extremely important by the team and will make their work better founded and more nuanced moving forward.

 I loved working with Empact's team, as well as their users.
 They are passionate about sustainability and about creating ripple effects.
 This research, though brief, will have major consequences for how they think about their work and approach, as reported by the team themselves, showing how powerful these research methods are.